department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2024-04-ToxicExposure-UsabilityStudy/research-findings.md

 ## Research Goals
-These questions provide a place on the 10-10EZ health care application for Veterans to identify whether they have experienced exposure to toxic materials during their active duty.
+These questions provide a place on the 10-10EZ health care application for Veterans to identify whether they have experienced exposure to toxic materials during their time in the military.
 This can help Veterans who may not qualify for VA health care or those that have a low Priority Group (7 or 8) get into a Priority Group 6 and receive additional care.

 The moments that matter within the Veteran Journey are when Veterans are selecting the health care coverage according to their needs - whether that is supplemental coverage as things change in their lives or service connected or non-service connected needs.